Phononic heat conductance of gold atomic contacts: Coherent versus incoherent transport: Theoretical methods

 where $A_{i\alpha}$ is the amplitude and $\vec{q}$ the wave vector.
 Introducing this ansatz into Eq.~(\ref{eq:eq_of_motion}), we arrive at the secular equation

 where

 are the elements of the dynamical matrix and $m_i$ is the mass of atom $i$.

 For the calculation of the dynamical matrix, we follow Refs.~\cite{Campana2006,Kong2009,Kong2011} and compute it by monitoring the displacement of the atoms in classical equilibrium MD simulations.
 In simple terms the central idea of this method can be understood as follows.
 Let us consider a single particle attached to a massless spring with spring constant $k$ and moving in one dimension along the x axis.
-The equipartition theorem relates the particle's elastic energy to the temperature $T$ as follows
+The equipartition theorem relates the particle's elastic energy to the temperature $T$ (in the equipartition limit above the Debye temperature $T_\text{D}$) as follows

 which implies that

 Here, $u_\text{x}$ characterizes the fluctuations of the particle relative to its equilibrium position, $v_\text{x}$ is the velocity, and $\langle \dots \rangle$ denotes an ensemble average.
 This relation suggests that force constants can be determined as the inverse of mean square displacements.